 Phase What parameter is to be monitored?
 Where is the parameter to be monitored?
 How is the parameter to be monitored/ type of monitoring equipment?
 When is the parameter to be monitored frequency of measurement or continuous?
-Monitoring Cost Responsibility Monitoring ect preparation Contracted waste company SRO laboratories (SVINS, FVM) On-site visual assessment and checks of dated and signed documentation.
+Monitoring Cost Responsibility Monitoring Project preparation Contracted waste company SRO laboratories (SVINS, FVM) On-site visual assessment and checks of dated and signed documentation.
 Once, prior to commencing work, and periodically None Designated person at SRO should conduct monitoring and notify the PI.
+PIU/SF

-PIU/SF Project Created SOP documents SRO laboratories Laboratory/on-site visual assessment and Once, prior to None Ы PIU/SF and training manuals.
-(SVINS, FVM) checks of dated and signed documentation. commencing work Acquired Ethical approval SVINS Inspection of documentation Once, prior to commencing work None PI PIU/SF Obtained permits for sampling SVINS Inspection of documentation Once, prior to commencing work None PI PIU/SF Signed Contract on collaboration with INCVP SVINS Inspection of documentation Once, prior to commencing work None PI PIU/SF Project implementation Working environment and accident prevention SVINS, FVM Visual assessment of report of Agreement on the Occupational health and safety management and monitoring Once a year None PI PIU/SF Field work protective equipment available and functional SVINS field vehicle On-site visual assessment and checks of equipment Prior to every field trip None PI PIU/SF
+Created SOP documents and training manuals.
+SRO laboratories (SVINS, FVM) Laboratory/on-site visual assessment and checks of dated and signed documentation.
+Once, prior to commencing work None PI PIU/SF Acquired Ethical approval SVINS Inspection of documentation Once, prior to commencing work None PI PIU/SF Obtained permits for sampling SVINS Inspection of documentation Once, prior to commencing work None PI PIU/SF Signed Contract on collaboration with INCVP SVINS Inspection of documentation Once, prior to commencing work None PI PIU/SF Project implementation Working environment and accident prevention SVINS, FVM Visual assessment of report of Agreement on the Occupational health and safety management and monitoring Once a year None PI PIU/SF Project imp Field work protective equipment available and functional SVINS field vehicle On-site visual assessment and checks of equipment Prior to every field trip None PI PIU/SF

-Infectious waste inactivation and disposal SVINS, FVM On-site visual assessment and checks of equipment continuous (WP 1 and 2) None Team members working in the laboratory performs check and informs Pl PIU/SF Safety of staff and wild birds in sampling facility SVINS Documentation of validate equipment Three times for three sampling seasons None PI PIU/SF Neutralizatio n / deactivation and removal of chemical waste SVINS, FVM Invoices on waste pick-up and disposal continuous (WP 1 and 2) None PI PIU/SF Life and fire safety (LFS) procedures in the laboratory Laboratory of the institution implementing the project.
-Visual inspections and checks of the documentation Periodically during the implementation of the project None PI PIU/SF Project execution Sampling, wild bird safety and well-being, permits, agreements SRO responsible for sampling SVINS Inspection of documents, permit for sampling and handling wild birds Once, before the beginning of sampling WP leader SVINS SF/PIU
+Infectious waste inactivation and disposal SVINS, FVM On-site visual assessment and checks of equipment continuous (WP 1 and 2) None Team members working in the laboratory performs check and informs PI PIU/SF Safety of staff and wild birds in sampling facility SVINS Documentation of validate equipment Three times for three sampling seasons None PI PIU/SF Neutralizatio n / deactivation and removal of chemical waste SVINS, FVM Invoices on waste pick-up and disposal continuous (WP 1 and 2) None PI PIU/SF Life and fire safety (LFS) procedures in the laboratory Laboratory of the institution implementing the project.
+Visual inspections and checks of the documentation Periodically during the implementation of the project None PI PIU/SF Project execution Sampling, wild bird safety and well-being, permits, agreements SRO responsible for sampling SVINS Inspection of documents, permit for sampling and handling wild birds Once, before the beginning of sampling No additional cost WP leader SVINS SF/PIU